swissknife/docs/docs/pr_triggers.md

 - This feature requires your org to subscribe to the [Swissknife Pro plan](https://beta.swissknife.dev)
 - Requires you to connect Swissknife to github and CircleCI using the Org settings page.

-## Choose Repos you need to triggerr builds for when a PR is opened
+## Choose Repos you need to trigger builds for when a PR is opened

 - Navigate to the PR Triggers page and select the repos you want this for, and click save
   ![img](/img/prt/prt_home.png)